GAIL ARNOFF [email]

 ANDREA SIMAKIS [email]

 Benjamin Sperry is an educator, historian and writer with a particular interest in race, incarceration, civil rights, the American South (especially Mississippi), and slavery.
 He has a background as a political campaign organizer, magazine and newspaper journalist, classroom teacher (in social studies and creative writing) in the Cleveland public schools, college history professor, teacher in a prison setting, and freelance writer.
-His SAGES course, which he created in 2013, involves teaching not only CWRU undergraduates but also a group of students incarcerated at Lorain Correctional Institution, a state prison in Grafton, Ohio.
-Originally from Connecticut, Sperry holds a bachelor’s degree from Connecticut College, a master’s from Wesleyan University, and a Ph.D. in history from CWRU.
+His SAGES course, which he created in 2013, involves teaching not only CWRU undergraduates but also a group of students incarcerated at Lorain Correctional Institution, a state prison for men located in Grafton, Ohio.
+Originally from Connecticut, Sperry holds a bachelor’s degree in history from Connecticut College, a master’s in liberal studies from Wesleyan University, a master’s in literature and creative writing from Bennington College, and a Ph.D. in history from CWRU.
+Since 2016, he has taught history and political science in university summer schools in China.

 JIM STEPHENS [email]